CarmineToriello95/weather_app/README.md

 # Weather App

 The app shows the weather for a given city.
-By default, the app shows the weather for Berlin, but there is the possibility to search for other cities thanks to a search function.
+By default, the app shows the weather for Berlin.
+However, there is the possibility to search for other cities thanks to a search function.
 In particular, the app:

 - Shows a loading indicator when fetching the data.
 - Shows a list of weather item, each one including day of the week abbreviation, weather condition